wallacebrf/Synology-to-TrueNAS/README.md

 The command to send emails is as follows: `python3 /mnt/volume1/web/logging/multireport_sendemail.py --subject "${subject}" --to_address "${to_email_address}" --mail_body_html "${mail_body_contents}" --override_fromemail "${from_email_address}"`

-I put this into the function i previously used to send emails that also tracks when the last email was sent to prevent scripts from spamming every time they execute and will instead only send new messages after a defined set point of time
+I put this into the function I previously used to send emails that also tracks when the last email was sent to prevent scripts from spamming every time they execute and will instead only send new messages after a defined set point of time

 ```
 function send_mail(){